GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 # Your project to run examples in.
 PROJECT=my-project

-# Created a cluster, if you have not done so.
+# Create a cluster, if you have not done so.
 CLUSTER=my-cluster
 LOCATION=us-east1-b
 gcloud container clusters create $CLUSTER --num-nodes=3 --zone=$LOCATION --project=$PROJECT